-- ^{2.20} In Greenwich LBC v Powell (1989), Lord Bridge of Harwich stated that a person could be a statutory Gypsy if he led a nomadic way of life only seasonally. - The definition was widened further by the decision in R v Shropshire CC ex p Bungay (1990).
+- 2.21 In Greenwich LBC v Powell (1989), Lord Bridge of Harwich stated that a person could be a statutory Gypsy if he led a nomadic way of life only seasonally. - 2.22 The definition was widened further by the decision in R v Shropshire CC ex p Bungay (1990).
 The case concerned a Gypsy family that had not travelled for some 15 years in order to care for its elderly and infirm parents.
 An aggrieved resident living in the area of the family's recently approved Gypsy site sought judicial review of the local authority's decision to accept that the family had retained their Gypsy status even though they had not travelled for some considerable time.
-Dismissing the claim, the judge held that a person could remain a Gypsy even if he or she did not travel, provided that their nomadism was held in abeyance and not abandoned. - ^{2.22} That point was revisited in the case of Hearne v National Assembly for Wales (1999), where a traditional Gypsy was held not to be a Gypsy for the purposes of planning law as he had stated that he intended to abandon his nomadic habit of life, lived in a permanent dwelling and was taking a course that led to permanent employment. - 2.23 It is ORS' understanding that the implication of these rulings in terms of applying the new definition is that it will only include those who travel for work purposes and in doing so stay away from their usual place of residence.
-It can include those who have a permanent site or place of residence, but that it will not include those who travel for purposes other than work such as visiting horse fairs and visiting friends or relatives.
-It will in the view of ORS also not cover those who commute to work daily from a permanent place of residence. - ^{2.24} It will also be the case in our view that a household where some family members travel for nomadic purposes on a regular basis, but where other family members stay at home to look after children in education, or other dependents with health problems etc. the household unit would be defined as travelling under the new definition. - ^{2.25} Households will also fall under the new definition if they can demonstrate that they have ceased to travel temporarily as a result of their own or their family's or dependants' educational or health needs or old age.
-In order to have ceased to travel temporarily these households will need to demonstrate that they have travelled in the past.
-In addition households may also have to demonstrate that they plan to travel again in the future.
+Dismissing the claim, the judge held that a person could remain a Gypsy even if he or she did not travel, provided that their nomadism was held in abeyance and not abandoned. - 2.23 That point was revisited in the case of Hearne v National Assembly for Wales (1999), where a traditional Gypsy was held not to be a Gypsy for the purposes of planning law as he had stated that he intended to abandon his nomadic habit of life, lived in a permanent dwelling and was taking a course that led to permanent employment. - 2.24 Wrexham County Borough Council v National Assembly of Wales and Others (2003) determined that households and individuals could continue to lead a nomadic way of life with a permanent base from which they set out from and return to. - The implication of these rulings in terms of applying the planning definition is that it will only include those who travel (or have ceased to travel temporarily) for work purposes and in doing so stay away from their usual place of residence.
+It can include those who have a permanent site or place of residence, but it will not include those who travel for purposes other than work such as visiting horse fairs, holidays and visiting friends or relatives.
+It will also not cover those who commute to work daily from a permanent place of residence. - 2.26 It will also be the case that where some family members travel for nomadic purposes on a regular basis, but other family members stay at home to look after children in education, or other dependents with health problems or due to old age, the household unit would be defined as travelling under the planning definition. - 2.27 Households will also fall under the planning definition if they can provide information that they have ceased to travel temporarily as a result of their own or their family's or dependants' educational or health needs or old age.
+In order to have ceased to travel temporarily these households will need to provide information that they have travelled in the past for work purposes, and also provide information that they plan to travel again in the future for work purposes. - This approach was endorsed by a Planning Inspector in a recent Decision Notice for an appeal in East Hertfordshire (Appeal Ref: APP/J1915/W/16/3145267).
+A summary can be seen below.